ECHN represents those at the start of their professional careers in hydrogeology, irrespective of age.

 Jared is a postdoctoral researcher from Stellenbosch University (South Africa), his research is focused on the use of isotopic geochemistry in the investigation of regional groundwater resources with a specific focus on modern groundwater distribution and groundwater vulnerability to climate change.

-Stefania is a postdoctoral researcher at the University of Milan (Italy).
+Stefania is a researcher at the University of Naples Federico II (Italy).
 Her research focuses on groundwater vulnerability assessments of porous aquifers, groundwater contamination related to the presence of urban areas and implementation of satellite data for evaluating human impacts on environmental matrices.